What is the Saint Margaret of Castello Maternity Home?

 What if I don’t feel ready to have a baby?

-To help you prepare, each resident has access to classes such as parenting skills, infant and toddler health- care issues, breastfeeding, self care and much more.
+To help you prepare, each resident has access to classes such as pregnancy and parenting education, breastfeeding, self care and much more.
 Referrals are made to professionals who can guide you in the areas of childbirth and labor, address special medical needs, and counsel on building healthy relationships.
+Referrals can be made to adoption professionals by request.

 Will you still help me after I give birth?